Alberta police chiefs organized support for UCP election campaign

 "Neufeld does mention when the police come out with something it’s 'shouted down in social media' and written off as 'copaganda.'
 You know, propaganda for cops."

-Four months earlier, CBC Edmonton's Natasha Riebe reported on the conflict of interest apparent in the Edmonton Police Commission's hiring of the CKSA through a sole-source contract to prepare a report on the police funding formula.
+Four months earlier, CBC Edmonton's Natasha Riebe reported on the conflict of interest apparent in the Edmonton Police Commission's hiring of the CSKA through a sole-source contract to prepare a report on the police funding formula.
 The report concluded that "the funding formula appears to be serving the City of Edmonton, its police commission and police service well."
 Riebe noted that in 2021, "Edmonton spent $371 per capita in tax funding for police compared to Calgary's $305 and $350 in Winnipeg."

-In the coverage of the AACP press conference that relied on research conducted by the CKSA, the phrase "conflict of interest" appeared only in Madeline Smith's reporting.
+In the coverage of the AACP press conference that relied on research conducted by the CSKA, the phrase "conflict of interest" appeared only in Madeline Smith's reporting.
 Ironically, LiveWire primed an extended perspective from Chief McFee with a header that read: "Non-political, but aligned with Alberta government on recovery-oriented care."

 Phase 2: Lead-up to May 2023 election